Jamief123/AVL-Tree-App/README.md

 # AVL-Tree-App
-A c++ implementation of an AVL tree.
+A c++ implementation of an AVL tree with a visual represention of a tree represented in ASCII format.

 ![](images/trie.png)